DIVERSITY OF LIFE

 Onychophorans like Peripatus (Figure 1) have a differentiated head whose first segment bears two long, leg-like antennae at the base of which is a small ocellus.
 On the underside of the head is a pair of oral papillae and a round mouth that bears a pair of mandibles (Figure 2) on the second segment.
 The oral papillae expel a proteinaceous glue that they can shoot as a stream with great accuracy.
 It is with this glue that they entrap their prey (usually insects).
 Their saliva may act as a kind of proteolytic digestive enzyme allowing the velvet worms to remove the food from an insect carcass mainly by sucking the fluids.

 Now they mainly inhabit terrestrial environments that are high in humidity.
 In general, the living members of the phylum inhabit the tropics and subtropics of South and Central America, Africa, Southeast Asia, New Zealand, and Australia (Monge-Najera 1995).
-This classic southern continental distribution suggests that the ancestral onychophorans inhabited Gondwanaland before it breakup.
+This classic southern continental distribution suggests that the ancestral onychophorans inhabited Gondwanaland before its breakup.
 Indeed, terrestrial onychophorans have been found as fossils even back to the Pennsylvanian.
-This was on the North American plate which suggests that they must have had a global continental distribution (this was before the formation of Pangaea) and the Onychophora subsequently became extinct in Laurasia.
+This was on the North American plate which suggests that they must have had a global continental distribution (note this was before the formation of Pangaea) and the Onychophora subsequently became extinct in Laurasia.

 Fossils of animals interpreted as Onychophora are found in the Burgess Shale fauna (Lower Cambrian).
 Bergstrom and Hou (2001) do not consider these to be true Onycophora and refer to the Cambrian taxa as Xenusians.
 If so, they likey were sister to living onycophorans.
 The xenusians, unlike the living taxa were marine.
 One of them was so weird that it was given the name Hallucigenia (Figure 3).
 They looked like Onycophora, but they also resembled large tardigrades.
 Budd (2001) rejects the view that the Cambrian xenusians had affinities with the Onychophora.
 Dzik and Krumbiegel (1989) interpret some of the xenusians as priapulids with lobopods.
 Budd (1993) sees similarities between the legs of Xenusians and anomalocarids, and Budd (1998) places the xenusians between the onychophorans and anomalocarids and arthropods.